Numerical simulations of oscillations for axisymmetric solar backgrounds with differential rotation and gravity: Introduction

-This frequency plays a role in determining the invertibility of $\Amat$ and $\Amat_m$ (or ellipticity in view of the scalar PDE) at zero attenuation, e.g., ellipticity is lost when $N^2 > 0$ and for frequencies above $N$, and is restored by adding attenuation.
+This frequency plays a role in determining the invertibility of $\Amat$ and $\Amat_m$ (or ellipticity in view of the scalar PDE) at zero attenuation, e.g., ellipticity is lost when $N^2 > 0$ and for frequencies above $N$, and is restored at non-zero attenuation.
 While the numerical resolutions are always carried out with small attenuation assumption, the solutions in these region behave differently, featuring zigzag patterns associated with propagation of singularities, cf. discussion in \cref{sect:numerical}.
 The work will also show that, in all cases, the solutions in zero-gravity approximation are very different, both in magnitude and oscillation patterns, and do not have this relation with $N$ (as $N=0$ without gravity).
 We also note that the well-posedness of the equation of motion in $\bxi$ is proved under the assumption of attenuation in \cite{halla2021well} in form of Galbrun's equation and for generic settings, in particular, without indicating the link between the frequency $\omega$ and $N$.

 \paragraph{Organization} The discussion of the investigation is organized as follows.
-The working PDEs are derived from first principles in \cref{sect:oscillations} and its first-order formulation is given in \cref{workingbackgrounds::subsec}.
+The oscillation equations are derived from first principles in \cref{sect:oscillations} and the working formulation is given in \cref{workingbackgrounds::subsec}.
 The axisymmetric equations are obtained in \cref{section:axi-symmetric}, and the discretization using the HDG method is carried out in \cref{section:axi-symmetric-hdg}.
 We solve numerically for the solar backgrounds in \cref{sect:numerical} and provide a qualitative analysis on the choice of the stabilization.
 Finally, the numerical solutions are converted onto helioseismic observables and validated in this context in \cref{section:numerical-helio}.
+The experiments are carried out with software \texttt{Hawen}~\cite{Hawen2021}.
+For reproducibility, the setups for the numerical experiments, including the solar background models employed as well as the parameter files and scripts, are available in the online Zenodo repository, \url{https://doi.org/10.5281/zenodo.21297984}.